osa1/rcbackup/README.md

 - apt-file can be used to find packages that provide an executable.
 E.g. `sudo apt-file update; apt-file search FileCheck`.
 - libgmp-dev is needed for stack/GHC, to build the blog
+- file-roller is GNOME archive manager (GUI for tarballs etc.)

 nvim is too old so build from source later: